lilnouns/lilnouns-bots/README.md

 ## Development

-This is a quick start instructions for the project development environment setup.
+This is a quick-start instruction for the project development environment setup.

 ### Requirements